shinington/facesec/README.md

 * [PyMTCNN](https://github.com/timesler/facenet-pytorch#guide-to-mtcnn-in-facenet-pytorch): Pytorch implementation for MTCNN, a library to detect and crop human faces in photos.
 * Numpy
 * Matplotlib

+## Dataset and models
+Trained models for VggFace and FaceNet can be download ([here](https://www.dropbox.com/sh/hqhkunnnom6rxau/AABxogyk9LKDMWwoLjut8SlNa?dl=0)).
+Please put the downloaded models into the ```model``` folder.
+The closed-set models are trained from 100 classes of face images in VGGFace2.
+We used the same classes for evaluation on both closed- and open-set face recognition, stored in the the ```data``` folder.

 ## Directory layout
 ```